 - Chip-off: It is the removal of the memory chip from the mobile device, and reading using specialized hardware and software.

 It is termed a collection technique that bridges the gap between a logical extraction and a physical collection.

 A file system collection contains considerably more information than the defined logical collection methods.

-A file system is defined as the collections of files and folders that the device used along with already installed applications, system configurations, and user configurations, and user storage areas (media files, documents, zip, and other formats).
+A file system is defined as the collection of files and folders that the device uses along with already installed applications, system configurations, user configurations, and user storage areas (media files, documents, zip, and other formats).

 Types of Files System Data Collections protocols

 - USB Mass Storage Class (MSC):